Incomplete or improper descent of one or both testicles; also called undescended testes (1)

 Q53.21 Abdomi...

 If testicular descent does not occur by 6 months of age, it is unlikely to occur.
-Therefore, refer patients to a specialist if a testis has not descended by 6 months of age.
+Refer to urologist at 6 months.

 Sign up for a 10-day FREE Trial now and receive full access to all content.